 View List of Internship Sites

-The Denver Urban Semester costs the same as a semester at Northwestern College and includes:
+The Denver Urban Semester costs the same as tuition and room at Northwestern College and includes:

 - 12 – 16 credits (course work and internships)